taneeshpatel/Ragna-Vid-Local-RAG-Based-YouTube-QA-System/README.md

 ---

-## 📜 License

-This project is licensed under MIT.
-Use responsibly.

----

-Made with 💙 by Yajuvendrasinh Chudasama
+Made with 💙 by Taneesh Patel